AyushSomani001/Zenkast/README.md

 # Zenkast
-Intern Project || Census data analysis with great visualizations
+Census data analysis with great visualizations.<br>
 Data exploration based on given information.
 The json file has boundaries.
 Excel file has datapoints which are to be plotted.